 (Kettering University commencement address, 2013)

-Every other Tuesday, WOMEN AT LIBERTYprovides Leadership Tuesdays, a platform for a variety of voices and resources to develop, encourage and strengthen women leaders.
+Every other Tuesday, womenatliberty.com provides Leadership Tuesdays, a platform for a variety of voices and resources to develop, encourage and strengthen women leaders.
 Today we are featuring a quote that will make you laugh out loud and think, "what would I have done?".

 A person who is interested in bettering themselves and their employees is always seeking opportunities to develop their staff.

 Mary Barra's quote provides us with a comical view of a leadership test.
 More so, it causes us to examine our own ability to think critically and solve problems.
 So often we get caught up in using a "bucket" approach to solve a problem because that's the tool we have been given.
-But sometimes you have to allow yourself to think outside of the box and envisioned a solution that does not utilize your current tools, but it actually solves the problem in a more efficient way.
+But sometimes you have to allow yourself to think outside of the box and envisioned a solution that does not utilize your current tools.
+The problem still gets solved, but it is solved in a more efficient way.

 Good leaders want their employees to think critically because in the end, the employee is engaged in the organization through their contribution, the organization reaps the benefit of the contribution and the leader is recognized over time for his influence and ability to make great hiring decisions.